-Conversations can be openings for our life to unfold in surprising and marvelous ways, but first we must create the conditions for them to occur.
+Conversations can be openings for our life to unfold in interesting and surprising ways, but first we must create the conditions for them to occur.

 Frankly, ten years ago I wouldn’t have fully appreciated what it means to have these bigger conversations.

 What does that really mean?

 How do we know it when it happens?

 In my case, I caught my first glimpse of something intriguing when I started interviewing experts and asking them “What is your best improvement strategy?”

 The answers were surprising, deep, and unexpected.
 Not only for me but oftentimes for the person I was speaking with and others as well.
 In an Amazon review of my book 5 Minutes to Process Improvement Success, one reader wrote: